Notes to the 2019 consolidated financial statements of the HOCHDORF Group

 |Result of the committee of works and staff councils in personnel expenses|

 The posting of interest from employer contribution reserves through pension plans appears as a credit in the financial revenues.
-Interest of 2.25% (prev. year: 2.25%) was calculated on the employer contribution reserves in 2019.
+Interest of 2.25% (previous year 2.25%) was calculated on the employer contribution reserves in 2019.
 Since 01.05.2019, employer contributions are no longer paid to the pension fund, but offset against the employer contribution reserves.

 Economic benefit/economic liability

 and pension expenditure

 |Credit/debit balance||Economic share of the organisation||Change from the previous year||Contributions accrued for the period||Pension expenditure in personnel expenses|